awexli/2D-Space-Shooter/README.md

 Destroy(other.gameObject);
 Destroy(this.gameObject, 0.2f);
 ```
+- enemy death using asteroid animation for now

 ## To be improved on
 - hard coded boundaries
 - no use of inheritance
 - UIManager not using _lives of player class